coreyarch1234/Interview-Problems-Collection/problems/instructions.md

 - Write your solution with a solution number in the format:
     - Solution 1, 2, 3, ...

-# Note: Try your best to make sure the proposed solution works (try as many test cases as possible).
+* Note: Try your best to make sure the proposed solution works (try as many test cases as possible).
 If you are unsure, leave a note that you have not fully tested the proposed solution.
 Feel free to leave test cases in the solution!

 ## Example of a Good Submission:
 - File Name: binary_tree_max_depth.py
-- Problem Description and Solution
+- Problem Description and Solution:
 ```
 # https://leetcode.com/problems/maximum-depth-of-binary-tree/description/
 #